codecowboydotio/codecowboy/content/development/mermaid_hugo.md

 ## What prompted this?

 Recently I decided to update my hugo instance to use mermaid.
-[Mermaid](https://mermaid-js.github.io/mermaid/#/) is a library that allows you embed diagrams in markdown.
+[Mermaid](https://mermaid-js.github.io/mermaid/#/) is a library that allows you to embed diagrams in markdown.
 This means that I can create diagrams simply by using markdown.

 My hugo theme, was installed as a git submodule.
 What's more, I didn't own the theme, or have commit access to it.
 This meant that I could not add a new shortcode for mermaid into my theme easily.

-I ended up removing the submodule and just loning the theme directly into my codebase.
+I ended up removing the submodule and just cloning the theme directly into my codebase.

 This made me think about the **best way to manage dependencies** between different projects.

 # Project Dependancies

 Often, there are times when you need to manage dependencies between different projects.

 - There is no **easy** way to do this.
 - There is no **right** way to do this.